 A problem faced when writing about Presbyterian personalities of the past is locating information about women in the church.
 For example, Alfred Nevin’s, Encyclopedia of the Presbyterian Church in the United States of America, 1884, has over twenty-one-hundred biographical entries, six of which are about women.
 Not only are there few entries for women, but many of the biographies in Nevin do not inform readers if the men were married and had children.
-Yes, Nevin’s concern was to summarize the work of his subjects as it related to Presbyterianism, but a biography is a life story and some basic facts about one’s family should be provided for a fuller picture of the individual.
-After all, Presbyterians follow covenant theology and the promises of the covenant are for the household, so should not the members of the household be included to provide a fuller picture of the person’s relationship to the household?
+Yes, Nevin’s concern was to summarize the work of his subjects as Presbyterians, but a biography is a life story and some basic facts about one’s family should be provided for a fuller picture of the individual.
+After all, Presbyterians follow covenant theology and the promises of the covenant are for the household, so should not the members of the household be included to provide a more complete picture of the person’s relationship to the household?
 In the case of Shushan Wright there are sources available about her life, however, the reason for some of the information is because of a tragic event.

 The death of Mrs. Wright, of Salmas, has given us a terrible shock, one we shall not soon recover from.
 Under any circumstances her loss would have filled us with sorrow; but the terrible crime by which her life has been sacrificed has intensified our grief immeasurably.